pbearne/performance/plugins/optimization-detective/readme.txt

 **Filter:** `od_breakpoint_max_widths` (default: `array(480, 600, 782)`)

 Filters the breakpoint max widths to group URL Metrics for various viewports.
 Each number represents the maximum width (inclusive) for a given breakpoint.
 So if there is one number, 480, then this means there will be two viewport groupings, one for 0\<=480, and another \>480.
-If instead there are the three default breakpoints, then this means there will be four groups:
+If instead there are the two breakpoints defined, 480 and 782, then this means there will be three viewport groups of URL Metrics:

 1. Mobile: 0-480px
-2. Phablet: 481-600px
-3. Tablet: 601-782px
+2. Tablet: 481-782px
-4. Desktop: \>782px
+3. Desktop: \>782px

 These default breakpoints are reused from Gutenberg which appear to be used the most in media queries that affect frontend styles.